 THE HISTORY OF RAPUNZEL

-Girls locked inside towers, women locked in attics; missing girls, dead mothers.
-The life of a fictional woman hasn’t changed all that much over the years.
-Rapunzel isn’t the only girl who was locked up — take the Irish myth of Ethlinn, for instance.
+The life of a fictional woman hasn’t diversified much over the years.
+Rapunzel is not the only girl who was locked up — take the Irish myth of Ethlinn, for instance.
 Ethlinn was a moon goddess whose father imprisoned her in a tower so that she could not produce the son prophesied to kill him.
 Kind of like a cross between Oedipus and Rapunzel, don’t you think?

 It seems so obvious it’s not even worth mentioning: The girl locked in a tower thing is a metaphor for how family members would gather around to protect a young woman’s virginity.
 The fertile woman’s body has historically (and into the present) never been considered her own.